The counterjet dominates the production of PeV photons from Cyg X-3: The physical processes

 where $F_0=3.0\times 10^{-10}$ erg cm$^{-2}$ s$^{-1}$, $g=1.75$, $E_{\rm c}=30$ eV, and $b=5$.
-It is shown in Figure \ref{IRUV} by the black solid curve.
-The corresponding differential photon density at $r>R_{2/3}$ follows from the integration of the blackbody specific intensity over the solid angle subtended by the star, analogously to the case of the flux from a uniform sphere (see \citealt{RL79}).
+It is shown in Figure \ref{IRUV} as the black solid curve.
+The corresponding differential photon density at $r>R_{2/3}$ follows from integrating the blackbody specific intensity over the solid angle subtended by the star, analogous to the case of the flux from a uniform sphere (see \citealt{RL79}).
 This yields

-On the other hand, the photon density inside $R_{2/3}$ increases with both decreasing radius and increasing optical depth, $\tau$, measured from $R_{2/3}$ down.
-The local effective temperature at an $R$ follows from the constant energy flux, $L=4\pi \sigma_{\rm SB} R^2 T_{\rm eff}^4$.
+On the other hand, the photon density inside $R_{2/3}$ increases as the radius decreases and as the optical depth, $\tau$, measured from $R_{2/3}$ downward, increases.
+The local effective temperature at radius $R$ follows from the constant energy flux, $L=4\pi \sigma_{\rm SB} R^2 T_{\rm eff}^4$.
 However, the actual local temperature is higher due to radiative diffusion.
 Here, we use the electron temperature as a function of radius, $T(R)$, tabulated on the web page given in footnote \ref{powr}, and we show it in Figure \ref{temperature}.
 The photon distribution is approximately given by the blackbody law at the local temperature,

 where $h_{\rm P}$ is the Planck constant.
-Departures from this law are relatively minor, which we verified based on figure 6 of \citet{Sander20}.
+Departures from this law are relatively minor, as we verified using figure 6 of \citet{Sander20}.

 The electron and He number densities of a line-driven wind (averaged over clumping and assuming spherical symmetry) at $R$ are related to the wind velocity, $v(R)$, and the stellar mass-loss rate, $\dot M_{\rm w}$, via the continuity equation,